0xCUB3/Modified-Dots-and-Boxes/README.md

 Afterward, we were interested if the same pattern continued when extra vertices were added to certain "spokes" of hanging trees.
 We found this to be the case.
 (Proof TBD)
 ![Extended Hanging Tree](https://github.com/0xCUB3/Modified-Dots-and-Boxes/assets/94565160/3362730d-989c-4b0a-8548-0d196ab976a1)
 *Example of a hanging tree with 5 spokes and 2 extra vertices on one of the spokes*

+In a "normal" hanging tree with 2 outer loops, player 2 always wins, but they win by 2 for odd spokes and they win by 3 for even spokes.

 ## How to Play